-SORTATION: NIR, METALS, SIZE
+SORTATION: NIR, METALS, SIZE, COLOR

 While curbside recycling allows residents to commingle all materials for the sake of convenience and maximum participation, these commodities require separation and sortation to be sold to markets.

 MRFs move materials through different sorting technologies of increasing specificity, starting by separating paper fiber and glass from containers, screening by size, then separating into streams by material, and in the case of plastic, by resin and color.